 Acknowledgements.
-This work was supported by the French government through the UCA JEDI Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-15-IDEX-01.
 The authors thank Lingsen Meng for sharing his MUSIC back-projection codes, from which the beamforming codes used in this study were derived.
 The nodal seismometer data were processed using ObsPy (Beyreuther et al., 2010), and generic data manipulations were performed with NumPy (Harris et al., 2020).
 Data visualisation was done using Matplotlib (Hunter, 2007).
-The authors are grateful for the constructive comments of two anonymous reviewers and Eileen Martin.
+The authors are grateful for the constructive comments of the handling editor Philippe Jousset, two anonymous reviewers, and Eileen Martin.